ibrahimjamil/ibrahimjamil/README.md

 Ibrahim Jamil

-## Hi, I am a Fullstack Software Engineer with expertise in MERN/PERN with Docker and Kubernetes
+## Fullstack Software Engineer with expertise in MERN/PERN with Docker and Kubernetes

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
 Other skills on my bucket list AWS, ML, CV, NLP in year or two
 <br />